hh1927/hotspot/README.md

  - Use Swagger for initial interaction with server.
  - Use Swagger, pydoc and good docstrings for documentation.
  - Endpoints:
- -   Create a business user with `/create_buser` endpoint.
-Inputs: Name, Hours, Location,Club type, Pictures, Age restrictions, Quota, Demographic they want,
+    - ‘/Inv’- Fetch all invites.
+Inputs: N/A
+    - ‘/Inv_Response’— Returns the response to an invite.
+Inputs: N/A
+    - ‘/buser/interest’— Returns business’s categories of interest.
+Inputs: N/A
+    - ‘/buser/promos’— Returns business’s promos.
+Inputs: N/A
+    - ‘/busers/create/<username>‘ — Creates a business user.
+Inputs: username
- -   Create a consumer user with '/create_cuser' endpoint.
-Inputs: Name, Age, Demographics, Initial Club Interest Categories, Location
+    - ‘/users/create/<username>’— Create a consumer user.
+Inputs: username
- -   Create an RSVP with '/create_invite' endpoint.
-Inputs: Business Name, Location, Time of, Number of +1s
- -   Take input from Consumer and "sending" response to business with '/invite_response' endpoint.
-Inputs: Accept or Deny, Number of Additional People
- -   Keep track of Consumer preferences with '/rec_response' endpoint.
-Inputs: Thumbs Up or Thumbs Down
+    -  ‘/busers/all’— Fetch list of all business users.
+Inputs: N/A
+    - ‘/clientHist’— Returns list of all previous clients from the business year.
+Inputs: N/A
+    - ‘/clientList’—  Returns list of clients for a business user.
+Inputs: N/A
+    - ‘/cusers/all'— Returns all consumers.
+Inputs: N/A
- -   Generate list of recommendations with '/rec_list' endpoint.
-Inputs: Consumer preferences, Business demographic, Consumer demographic
+    - ‘/endpoints’— Returns list of all possible endpoints.
+Inputs: N/A
- -   Reset list of recommendations with 'reset_list' endpoint.
-Resets at 4:00 am.
+    - ‘/recList’ — returns list of recommendations for consumer.
+Inputs: N/A
+    - ‘/revHist’ — returns all reviews that a customer inputted.
+Inputs: N/A